By Chaz Chambers(Musician, Tour Guide Leader, and Director of Havana Music Tours and Musical Getaways)

 - Fill the bottom portion of the cafetera with water.

-- After you hear the bubbling and boiling sound, remove the cafetera and place to cool slightly
+- After you hear the bubbling and boiling sound, remove the cafetera and place it to cool slightly

 - Important!
 Immediately stir sugar into the top portion of the cafetera while it is still hot.